 Funded by: Innovate UK

-The project aims to develop a probe capable of identifying forensically pertinent samples at crime scenes, which partially addresses the question of understanding the contribution of forensic techniques to the Criminal Justice System.
+The project aims to develop a probe for identifying forensically pertinent samples at crime scenes, which partially addresses the use of forensic techniques in investigations.